 School Improvement: Effective Practices, Barriers and Practitioner Insights Town Hall Series

-Join UD’s College of Education and Human Development and the North Carolina Board of Education for a live town hall series with Dean Gary Henry to discuss school improvement in the United States.
+UD’s College of Education and Human Development and the North Carolina Board of Education hosted a live town hall series with Dean Gary Henry to discuss school improvement in the United States.

-The series will feature researcher insights about the effects of improvement initiatives for application across schools nationwide, referencing individual research as well as findings from the Institute of Education Sciences (IES) Partnership Grant, An Evaluation of Turning Around North Carolina’s Lowest Performing Schools: A State Partnership Evaluation.
+The series featured researcher insights about the effects of improvement initiatives for application across schools nationwide, referencing individual research as well as findings from the Institute of Education Sciences (IES) Partnership Grant, An Evaluation of Turning Around North Carolina’s Lowest Performing Schools: A State Partnership Evaluation.

 About Dean Gary Henry